 Emerging Markets, the Quinlan School, its IMBA, Jesuit Education and You

 The title of this blog is rather ungainly.
 If you’re busy, bored or can’t wait for the punch line, just note that emerging markets remain very promising; related to this promise, the IMBA program is unique, literally has a world of potential, perhaps only could be orchestrated well by the Quinlan School of Business, its network and its faculty, embodies the essence of Jesuit education in many ways, and may possibly place you (Quinlan students, faculty, staff and alumni) on the frontline of a brave new world of global teaching, learning, transformative experiences, and employment.
-After years of work/research/teaching in emerging markets, including a stint with our brand new Intercontinental MBA program (aka, the IMBA) — I am teaching a modified version of my MARK 561 course, “Comparative Consumer Behavior in Emerging Southeast Asia” — I’d like to share some brief reflections on themes subsumed in the title and the punchline, with implications as we move forward.
+After years of work/research/teaching in emerging markets, I am teaching by invitation a modified version of my MARK 561 course, “Comparative Consumer Behavior in Emerging Southeast Asia” for our brand new Intercontinental MBA program.
+Please see below some brief reflections on themes subsumed in the title and the punchline, with implications as we move forward.

-Regular readers of Quinlan blogs likely have seen entries by my colleague, Professor Mary Ann McGrath, who currently serves as Director of the IMBA, and who kindly invited me to teach in the program.
-Dr. McGrath has shared a few interesting perspectives on the places visited by our “Pioneer IMBAs”.
-This intrepid group has enthusiastically taken on much of the world – e.g., Africa, South America and now Asia — in search of edification, transformation, and differential advantages in an increasingly competitive and global job-market comprised of a growing number of organizations that expect graduates to understand — and ideally to have meaningful experiences in — emerging markets.
+This intrepid group of “Pioneer IMBAs” has enthusiastically taken on much of the world – e.g., Africa, South America and now Asia — in search of edification, transformation, and differential advantages in an increasingly competitive and global job-market comprised of a growing number of organizations that expect graduates to understand — and ideally to have meaningful experiences in — emerging markets.

 Toward the aforementioned hopeful outcomes, a substantial component of MARK 561 includes site-study in Vietnam, Cambodia and Thailand.
 This field work builds on readings, lectures, country/market/consumer analyses, online-discussions and applied-projects, typically completed before arrival in the first country visited, Vietnam.
 Once ensconced in Southeast Asia, students are immersed in cultural and historical sites, marketing, manufacturing and consumption venues, and lectures/discussions in the classroom and in the field; they learn from an extraordinary cast of leading experts, including academics, government leaders, managers and executives of state-owned and private businesses, consultants, marketing researchers, directors of NGOs, tour guides and others.
 Students literally eat, sleep, drink, walk, climb, breathe, think, swim and even spelunk marketing and consumer phenomena in three distinctly different countries that markedly vary geographically, politically, culturally, economically, administratively, and in their marketing and consumer patterns and preferences.